samirkape/awesome-go-bot/README.md

 Additionally, It has a filter by repository stars feature by which, you can

-get a list of top Go repositories by simply sending *Top N* where N is a number.
+get a list of top Go repositories by simply sending *Top N* to telegram bot where N is a number.

 ---